ColumbiaDVMM/CDC/README.md

 This code has been tested on Ubuntu 14.04 with a single NVIDIA GeForce GTX TITAN X card.

-Please use "GitHub Issues" to ask questions or report bugs.
+Please use "Issues" to ask questions or report bugs.
 Thanks.

 [comment]: # (Current code is our rough version and we are improving its implementation details, while the current version suffices to run demo, repeat our experimental results, and train your own models.)